-As you might imagine, with the people issues in this post and the client who stiffed me for several thousand dollars (see “My client stole some of my work!”, I’ve improved with putting everything in writing.
+As you might imagine, with the people issues in this post plus the client who stiffed me for several thousand dollars, I’ve improved my process by putting everything in writing!

 My employee or independent contractor agreements outline the type of work needed, our legal relationship, and how we’ll conduct work.

 This keeps us all on the same page. 😎